Everything You Need to Know About the Short-Haired Australian Shepherd

 Diet

-The food requirements of a short-haired Aussie will vary depending on their age, size, activity level, metabolism, and any health problems.
+The food requirements of a short-haired Aussie will vary depending on their age, size, activity level, metabolism, and health problems.

 However, a well-balanced diet is required to maintain your dog’s health.
-Minerals, healthy fats, antioxidants, Omega 3 fatty acids, and vitamins are just a few nutrients needed for a dog’s diet.

 It’s also essential to choose a food specifically formulated for large breeds, as this will help prevent joint problems later in life.